Journey by foot and canoe as you journey to Kaieteur Falls, the world’s highest single-drop waterfall, five times the height of Niagara Falls.

 Overnight in hammocks at Camp Amatuk.

-Today you set off by foot as adventure awaits, with some swimming across creeks and walking across jungle bridges (tree trunks)!
 A short boat-ride and you arrive at Waratuk where you will either trek for 4hrs if you like a bit more challenge, or transfer to another boat for an hour’s boat ride to Tukiet.

 The impressive Ibini mountain range towers over us as we make our way to Tukiet, which lies at the foot of the Kaieteur Falls.

-Here we will be treated to a stunning view of the gorge and – you guessed it – a possible dip in the river.
+Here, we will be treated to a stunning view of the gorge and – you guessed it – a possible dip in the river.

 Overnight at Tukiet Guesthouse in hammocks.